 '''

 ./configure --prefix=/usr \

 --sysconfdir=/etc \

 --disable-grub-emu-usb \

 --disable-efiemu \

 --disable-werror

 '''

-The --disable switches minimize what is built by disabling features and testing programs not really needed for LFS.
+The --disable-werror option allows the build to complete with warnings introduced by more recent flex versions.
+The other --disable switches minimize what is built by disabling features and testing programs not needed for LFS.